esp-rs/esp-println/README.md

 If this simple logger implementation isn't sufficient for your needs you can implement your own logger on top of `esp-println` - see https://docs.rs/log/0.4.17/log/#implementing-a-logger

+## defmt

+Using the `defmt` feature, esp-println will install a defmt global logger.
+The logger will output to the same data stream as `println!()`, and adds framing bytes so it can be used even with other, non-defmt output.
+Using the `defmt` feature automatically uses the Rzcobs encoding and does not allow changing the encoding.

+You can also use the `defmt-raw` feature that allows using any encoding provided by defmt, but does not add extra framing.
+Using this feature requires some care as the defmt output may become unrecoverably mangled when other data are printed.

 ## License

 Licensed under either of: